txthinking/brook/README.md

 ---

-* Telegram Group: https://t.me/brookgroup join to chat in English, Chinese. etc
+* Telegram Group: https://t.me/brookgroup join to chat in English, Chinese, etc and help each other
 * Telegram Channel: https://t.me/brookchannel join to receive important update

 ---